floragunncom/search-guard-docs/sgadmin.md

 Replace `jdk1.8.0_65` with your installed JDK or JRE version.

 Then you can execute the script against any node in your cluster.
-The configuration settings are pushed to that node, and depending on your shared settings, replicated to the other nodes.
+The configuration settings are pushed to that node, and depending on your shard settings, replicated to the other nodes.

 You can find sample configuration files in this directory: